- Competitive salary and benefits package, five weeks annual leave and 13.5% superannuation

 AFFIRMATIVE ACTION PLAN

 Eligible Aboriginal applicants will be granted priority consideration for this vacancy.
-If An Aboriginal applicant is selected, the remaining non-Aboriginal applicants will not be assessed.
+If an Aboriginal applicant is selected, the remaining non-Aboriginal applicants will not be assessed.

-- completed Statutory Declaration form, or
+- completed statutory declaration form, or

 - supporting statement from an appropriate Aboriginal organisation

-- Attractive base salary plus 13.5% superannuation
+- Attractive base salary and 13.5% super

 - Generous salary packaging

-- Ongoing District allowance
+- Ongoing district allowance

 - Yearly airfare allowance

-- Ochre Card (working with vulnerable people check)
+- Ochre card (working with vulnerable people check)

 - Driver's licence